 Say hello to Leander, Maria and their son, Lennox.
-These three intrepid travelers are currently en route from the Alps in Austria – where they come from – to the Southern Alps of New Zealand.
-The journey is some 30,000 kilometers in length and takes them across three continents, four climate zones and eleven time zones.
+These three intrepid travellers are currently en route from the Alps in Austria – where they come from – to the Southern Alps of New Zealand.
+The journey is some 30,000 kilometres in length and takes them across three continents, four climate zones and eleven time zones.
 Once they reach their goal, they will have spent some two and a half years on the road.
 To accompany them – while providing shelter, protection and transportation – is their lead wolf, Akela.
 Inspired by the Jungle Book, Akela is the name the family chose for their trusty old truck.

-But traveling from Austria to New Zealand, while navigating some of the most difficult terrain in the world, wasn’t always a reality for Maria and Leander.
-“Not at all,” Maria recalls, “Leander and I have always enjoyed traveling and exploring the world.
+But travelling from Austria to New Zealand, while navigating some of the most difficult terrain in the world, wasn’t always a reality for Maria and Leander.
+“Not at all,” Maria recalls, “Leander and I have always enjoyed travelling and exploring the world.
 Every time we returned from a few weeks’ backpacking, we would always ask ourselves the same question – what if this doesn’t have to end?
 We wanted more.”

 The birth of their first child, Lennox, fours ago would have ended the dream for most new parents.
 But not for Maria and Leander.
 Instead, when their son was just a year old, they packed up everything and went to Thailand.
-“We realized traveling with a child was possible, so it just became a question finding the best way to do it,” says Leander.
+“We realized travelling with a child was possible, so it just became a question finding the best way to do it,” says Leander.

 Anyone who visits their website will be struck by two things: the incredible adventures the family has had – some enjoyable, others less so, but all of them memorable – and the photography.
 The pictures are simply stunning – which is perhaps not surprising since Leander is a photographer.
 “Some of the places we have visited are unbelievably beautiful and so far off the regular tourist trails.”